Poly challenge: "I’m 90 percent honest with my boyfriend. The 10 percent lying is why we work."

 "White lies... tend to cause drama in the long term while avoiding pain in the short term, in my experience."

 In my own case, my close metamour (he tells people I'm his "boyfriend-in-law") is a bit neuro-atypical and wired for Radical Honesty.
 When the four of us are together he'll sometimes burst out with "Alan, you're babbling again!
 Stop babbling!" or "You talk really well when you don't know what you're talking about."
 He's called me his best friend.
-Many people would drop him; many have.
+Many people would drop him.
 I find his blurt-it-out honesty only slightly bruising and actually refreshing — because I always know where things stand.
-I know that if he's not expressing annoyance, I don't have to worry about any hidden lurking problems.
+I know that if he's not expressing annoyance, I don't have to worry about hidden lurking problems.